dragooner4788/list_append/README.md

-# list_append
+# List Append

-small program I made that holds text in a list.
+This is a small program I created that holds text within a list.